March 8, 2022

 SUNRISE IN SAGUARO NATL PArk

-With the motivation to get moving this morning, I had all my gear packed up and I was back on the trail by 6:30 am.
+With the motivation to get moving this morning, I had all my gear packed and I was back on the trail by 6:30 am.
 Prov’s tent was still quiet, and it didn’t appear as if she was awake by the time I left.
-In fact, I hadn’t seen the any other hikers come down the trail since I woke up.
+In fact, I hadn’t seen any other hikers come down the trail since I woke up.
 I guess that means I’ll be the first one heading into the Saguaro National Park this morning.

 The landscape was just light enough out that I could find my way without a headlamp, but it was still wicked cold.
 I’d need my rain jacket, gloves, and beanie hat to keep me warm until the sun warmed the desert back up again.